 Download Logo for Email Signature - Note: If you do not have access to the Helvetica font, please use Arial.

-Georgia College has virtual backgrounds that students, faculty and staff can use for online presentations and meetings.
+Georgia College has virtual backgrounds for WebEx, Zoom, and Microsoft Teams that students, faculty and staff can use for online presentations and meetings.